croedel/MTECmqtt/README.md

 ## What the MTEC Modbus API offers
 ### API
 The actual API can be found in `MTECmodbusAPI.py`.
-It offers functionality to:
-* Connect to the Modbus RTU server of your inverter
-* Retrieve current status and usage data
+It implements a class which offers functionality to connect to the Modbus RTU server of your inverter and retrieve current status and usage data.

+To login, you can either call the class method `connect(ip_addr, port, slave)` or pass these parameters directly to the constructor.

-The main function of the API is `read_modbus_data(ip_addr, port, slave, registers=None)`.
+The main method of the API is `read_modbus_data(registers=None)`.
 It either fetches all known registers (registers=None) or you can specify a list of registers (e.g. registers=['10105', '11000']) and returns a map, containing the nicely formatted data.

 The map should be self-explaining and looks like this: